IBM/kafka-quickstart-workshop/part3/README.md

 ## Testing the connector

-Now that the connector is running, any line added to `/tmp/file-source.txt` will end up in our topic.
+Now that the connector is running, any line added to `C:\my_config\file-source.txt` will end up in our topic.

 Start a consumer on `streams-plaintext-input`:
 ```sh